gatsbyjs/gatsby/docs/docs/client-only-routes-and-user-authentication.md

 Note that this is not the same as a redirect.
 If you redirect to `/app/index.html` the user will not see the profile page.
 The response code should be a 200 ("OK"), not a 301 ("moved").

-Most webservers and reverse proxies offer facilities for such rewrites but the exact configuration depends on the server.
+Most web servers and reverse proxies offer facilities for such rewrites but the exact configuration depends on the server.
 If you are using NGINX you can achieve the rewrite using [`try_files`](https://docs.nginx.com/nginx/admin-guide/web-server/serving-static-content/#trying-several-options).
 On Apache, you would use [mod_rewrite](https://httpd.apache.org/docs/current/mod/mod_rewrite.html).

 ## Additional resources